 4. Minimizing Adverse Impact.
-As discussed above, the Attorney General concludes that as to all rural businesses this rule has no adverse impact and may well be beneficial by restraining price increases by suppliers of essential products to rural areas.
-Rural businesses, like urban ones, have always been subject to the statutory unfair leverage requirement, rendering the additional burden of this rule minimal.
+As discussed above, this rule has no adverse impact on rural businesses, and may well be beneficial by restraining price increases by suppliers of essential products.

 5. Rural Area Participation.
 The OAG has taken reasonable measures to ensure that affected public and private interests in rural areas have been given an opportunity to participate in this rulemaking.
 The Attorney General has relaxed all applicable rules respecting the form and format of comments; comments may be in any form and emailed to stopillegalprofiteering@ag.ny.gov.